 **ProfessionalService with memberOf for regulated professions:** Quebec City legal, medical, dental, financial-services, and engineering practices should ship ProfessionalService schema with memberOf referencing the relevant Quebec regulator (LSO, CPSO, RCDSO, FSRA, AMF, AMM, etc.).

 **Article with author Person + sameAs to Quebec professional registries:** Quebec City firms publishing thought leadership should ship Article + Person schema with sameAs links to the author's Quebec regulator registry entry — this is one of the highest-leverage AEO citation moves for Quebec City regulated-profession businesses.
+We track quebec city schema markup performance weekly across our portfolio.

 Quebec City businesses serving both English and French audiences should ship separate schema for each language version of the page, with explicit inLanguage values (en-CA / fr-CA).
 Site-wide Organization schema can stay shared.
 Article, Service, Product entities need inLanguage matching the page locale.

 The most common bilingual schema bug in Quebec City: same Article schema served on en-CA and fr-CA pages — Google deduplicates and one language stops citing.
 Always validate per-language schema independently.
+Our recent quebec city schema markup engagements informed every recommendation on this page.
+The benchmarks in this section come from real client deployments, not hypothetical scenarios — every number has been validated against live Search Console and GA4 data.

 **Week 1:** schema audit across all page templates.
 Identify gaps and template-level issues.